 Provides real-time access to available desks and the freedom to choose where employees want to work, allowing organizations to deploy desk booking systems and realize the benefits of office hoteling.

-With the option to book a meeting or conference room that has the right number of seats, an active whiteboard, projector, telephone or other trackable assets, employees can book the right room before their day starts or even for last minute meetings.
+With room booking software, employees have the option to book a meeting or conference room that has the right number of seats, an active whiteboard, projector, telephone or other trackable assets, right room before their day starts or even for last minute meetings.

-Our robust indoor mapping platform makes your app location-aware, enabling indoor navigation for staff, visitors, and customers so that they can easily navigate your properties, share locations, and discover points of interest.
+Our robust office mapping platform makes your app location-aware, enabling indoor navigation for staff, visitors, and customers so that they can easily navigate your properties, share locations, and discover points of interest.

 Mobile food ordering